 Unfortunately, only 43 percent of people have ever asked for a raise in their current field.
 Which means that most of us are leaving money on the table!

-If you think your work is adding significant value to your organization and you’re not being fully compensated for that value
+- If you think your work is adding significant value to your organization and you’re not being fully compensated for that value

 But before you knock on your boss’ door, do some market research and consider your negotiation strategy.
-Here are some tips to keep in mind…

 In fact, consider raising your rates even if you don’t need the extra money.
 Without the added pressure of needing the money, you may find it’s easier to ask for more.
 And c’mon, who doesn’t want more?

 3. Get a new job.
-The average raise a salaried employee can expect in 2017 is just 3%.
-But switching jobs can net you an average pay increase of 10% – 20%.
+The average raise a salaried employee could expect in 2017 was just 3%.

 Are you thinking what I’m thinking?
 Might be time to update that resume!